 Shark Fin Cove features a big rock that depending on the angle you see it looks like, you guess right, a shark fin.
-It is located around 1 mile south from Davenport, CA and it contains a lot of natural elements to play with.
+It is located around 1 mile south of Davenport, CA and it contains a lot of natural elements to play with.

-There is no official parking lot but you can park on the side of the road, there is a enough space for several cars and the area is wide enough so your car will not be too close to highway 1.
+There is no official parking lot but you can park on the side of the road, there is enough space for several cars and the area is wide enough so your car will not be too close to highway 1.

 How to get there

 If you use Google Maps it is easy to find, it is one of those popular places among photographers so much that Google Maps has a camera icon on it.
 Use this link to get the exact location.